Devil505/xiaomi13solus/README.md

 Xiaomi use a fingerprint from elan tech, this model is not yet supported by libfprint but someone work on it, check [here](https://github.com/iafilatov/libfprint).

-Install the packages from this repo.
+Install the packages libfprint, fprint_demo and fprintd from this repo.

-WIP
+Try `sudo fprint_demo` to test the fingerprint

+You can also do it via fpintd with `frpintd-enroll` and `fprintd-verify`

+**NOT FULLY OPERATIONAL** check also this [link](https://bugs.launchpad.net/ubuntu/+source/libfprint/+bug/1641290)

 ### BATTERY LIFE